infantinoalex/nao_demo2015/README.md

 1. Make sure you have the correct packages installed for the NAO to work with ROS.
 They can be found in the tutorial here: http://wiki.ros.org/nao/Tutorials/Installation

 2. The package that contains the correct nodes to launch are found in nao_bringup.
-If you are unsure if you have the correct package installed, you can type: roscd nao_bringup which shouldbring you there.
-In this package there should be a launch file called nao.launch.
+If you are unsure if you have the correct package installed, you can type: roscd nao_bringup which should navigate you to the package, if installed properly.
+If not, go through the steps of installation again.
+In the nao_bringup package there should be a launch file called nao.launch.
 This is what you will be launching when you want to use the NAO with ROS.

 3. Once you are sure you have the correct package and launch file, make sure that the workspace is sourced.
 If you are unsure of how to go about this, the process of how to source workspaces can be found here: http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment

 4. To launch correctly, you must know what the NAO's IP address is.
 To retrieve it, double tap the chest button.
-The NAO should say something along the lines of "Hello, my name is Blue.
-My internet address is 10.0.3.16".
-This is just an example as the internet address could have changed since this tutorial was written.
+The NAO should say something along the lines of "Hello, my name is NAO (or whatever name he is given).
+My internet address is 10.0.3.16" (or whatever IP he has).

 5. Now that you have the launch file and the IP address, you can go a head and start up the nodes.
 To launch the file, you must type in: